What to Do if Your Dog or Cat Has Been Sickened by Contaminated Pet Food

-If your dog is currently sick or has recently been sick, and you believe it is connected to contaminated pet food, you can report this to the Food and Drug Administration (FDA) through the Safety Reporting Portal.
+If your dog or cat is currently sick or has recently been sick, and you believe it is connected to contaminated pet food, you can report this to the Food and Drug Administration (FDA) through the Safety Reporting Portal.

 The FDA recommends working with your veterinarian to submit the information.

 The following is information you should have before you go to this federal reporting page: